 An attacker obtains unauthorized access to an application, service or device either through knowledge of the inherent weaknesses of an authentication mechanism, or by exploiting a flaw in the authentication scheme's implementation.
 In such an attack an authentication mechanism is functioning but a carefully controlled sequence of events causes the mechanism to grant access to the attacker.
 This attack may exploit assumptions made by the target's authentication procedures, such as assumptions regarding trust relationships or assumptions regarding the generation of secret values.
 This attack differs from Authentication Bypass attacks in that Authentication Abuse allows the attacker to be certified as a valid user through illegitimate means, while Authentication Bypass allows the user to access protected material without ever being certified as an authenticated user.
 This attack does not rely on prior sessions established by successfully authenticating users, as relied upon for the "Exploitation of Session Variables, Resource IDs and other Trusted Credentials" attack patterns.

-Exploiting Trust in Client (aka Make the Client Invisible)
+Exploiting Trust in Client

-An attack of this type exploits a programs' vulnerabilities in client/server communication channel authentication and data integrity.
+An attack of this type exploits vulnerabilities in client/server communication channel authentication and data integrity.
 It leverages the implicit trust a server places in the client, or more importantly, that which the server believes is the client.
 An attacker executes this type of attack by communicating directly with the server where the server believes it is communicating only with a valid client.
 There are numerous variations of this type of attack.